MicrosoftDocs/VBA-Docs/outlook/Concepts/Configuring-Forms/specify-icons-to-be-displayed-for-a-form-region.md

 When you define a form region for a custom message class, such as **IPM.Note.Customer**, you can specify custom icons to be displayed in the explorer, inspector, and the ribbon for items belonging to that message class.

 Icons are specified as resources in a Win32 resource DLL file.
-You can refer to an icon file in the standard Win32 embedded icon notation.
+Refer to an icon file in the standard Win32 embedded icon notation.
 For example:

 -  `<default>c:\myicon.ico<.default>` loads the default icon from the specified path, c:\